autocrypt/autocrypt/doc/level1.rst

     have a matching user id.

+.. _update-peer-state:

 Updating Autocrypt Peer State
 +++++++++++++++++++++++++++++

 Incoming messages may be processed by a MUA at receive or display time.

+A message with a content-type of ``multipart/report`` can be assumed to be auto-generated, and SHOULD be ignored (the MUA SHOULD NOT update any Autocrypt peer state) if it does not contain an ``Autocrypt`` header.
+This in particular avoids triggering a ``reset`` state from received Message Disposition Notifications (:rfc:`3798`).

+We define the ``effective date`` of a message as the sending time of the message as indicated by its ``Date`` header, or the time of first receipt if that date is in the future or unavailable.

+If an incoming message contains more than one address in the ``From`` header a MUA SHOULD NOT update any Autocrypt peer state.

 When parsing an incoming message, a MUA SHOULD examine all ``Autocrypt`` headers, rather than just the first one.
 If there is more than one valid header, this SHOULD be treated as an error, and all ``Autocrypt`` headers discarded as invalid.

-If an incoming message contains more than one address in the ``From`` header a MUA SHOULD NOT update any Autocrypt peer state.

 If a message contains exactly one address in the ``From`` header a MUA must update the Autocrypt state for the single sending peer.
 This